 Verse 9: And when he had opened the fifth seal, I saw under the altar the souls of them that were slain for the word of God, and for the testimony which they held:

 Having concluded that the first four seals, depicting the four horses and their riders, are contemporaneous with each other, what about the last three?
-I think it will become evident, even without saying it, that they are sequential in contrast to the previous four.
-I realize that is a bit of challenge to our thinking, but stay with me and I think you will understand.
+It is apparent that they are sequential in contrast to the previous four, because they depict events which follow one after the other rather than taking place simultaneously.

 Since they had been “slain for the word of God, and for the testimony which they held,” they are martyrs.
 Nothing in this verse tell us which martyrs, therefore it is perfectly consistent to say: “all the martyrs who have ever died throughout history from Abel, in Adam’s time, to the present.”

-But, why are they seen “under the altar” and what “altar” is represented?
+Why are they seen “under the altar” and what “altar” is represented?
 The Commentary dismisses the questions saying: “Rules of interpretation do not require us to locate a specific altar in a certain location at a particular moment of history.
 As with the details of a parable, not all features of a prophetic symbolization necessarily have interpretative value.”
-But, Uriah Smith goes so far as to say that this “altar is upon the earth, not in heaven” .
+Uriah Smith. quoting Adam Clarke, goes so far as to say that this “altar is upon the earth, not in heaven” .
 The “altar,” when seen in the context of the judgment scene depicted in Revelation 4 and 5, with Jesus acting as judge and advocate, does have great “interpretative value” when seen in the light of the judgment.

 Since the earthly sanctuary was a copy of the heavenly, we find that it had two altars.
 One was overlaid “with brass” (Exodus 27:32), the other “with pure gold” (Exodus 25:11).
 The gold altar, located “before the vail” (Exodus 30:6; 40:26) in the holy place, was used for burning incense and was called “the altar of incense” (Exodus 30:27; 31:8).
-The brass altar, called “the altar of the burnt offering” in Exodus 40:6, 10 was in “the middle of the court . . . before the house of the Lord . . .” according to 1 Kings 8:64 outside the sanctuary.
-John’s reference, later on, to “the court . . . without the temple” in Revelation 11:2 must be a symbolic representation of the earth, because “the Gentiles” are allowed to trample in it for a certain period of time―obviously, on earth, not in heaven.
+The brass altar, called “the altar of the burnt offering” (Exodus 40:6, 10) was in “the middle of the court . . . before the house of the Lord . . .” outside the sanctuary (1 Kings 8:64).
+John’s reference, later on, to “the court . . . without the temple” (Revelation 11:2) must be a symbolic representation of the earth, because “the Gentiles” are allowed to trample in it for a certain period of time―obviously, on earth, not in heaven.

 When sacrifices were made upon “the altar of the burnt offering” in the earthly sanctuary service, the blood of the sacrifice was placed, not only “upon the horns of the altar of sweet incense . . . in the tabernacle,” but poured out “at the bottom of the altar of the burnt offering, which is at the door of the tabernacle . . .” in the courtyard (Exodus 29:42).
 Therefore, there must be a relationship between the blood at the bottom of the altar and the “souls” “under the altar” that John saw.
 Since they “were slain for the word of God, and for the testimony which they held,” they are clearly martyrs, with the first being Abel who was slain for his witness against his brother Cain (see Heb.11:4).
 Therefore, all the martyrs who died throughout history are represented by the “souls under the altar.”
 Since “the testimony which they held” was “the word of God,” the blood poured out at the bottom of the altar appears to signify that their deaths were covered by the “blood of the Lamb.”

 Verse 10: And they cried with a loud voice, saying, How long, O Lord, holy and true, dost thou not judge and avenge our blood on them that dwell on the earth?

 The question: “how long . . . doest thou not judge and avenge our blood . . .?” suggests impatience over a delay in judgment that has taken place; the same delay depicted in Daniel 7:10-13 where “the judgment was set, and the books were opened,” but the proceedings were interrupted by “the voice of the great words which the [little] horn spake.”
-That delay lasted 1260 years; after which “one like the Son of man came . . . to the Ancient of days” to convene the Investigative Judgment which began October 22, 1844.
+That delay lasted 1,260 years; after which “one like the Son of man came . . . to the Ancient of days” to convene the Investigative Judgment which began October 22, 1844.

 Take another look at October 11, 1844: “In 1844 our great High Priest entered the most holy place of the heavenly sanctuary, to begin the work of the investigative judgment.”
-The judgment of the dead has been going on, and soon the judgment will begin upon the living, and ever case will be decided.”
+The judgment of the dead has been going on, and soon the judgment will begin upon the living, and every case will be decided.”
 In fact: “Soon―none know how soon―it will pass to the cases of the living.”

-Therefore, the investigative judgment is two phased: (1) the judgment of the dead whose destiny is being sealed while they are still in the grave, followed by: (2) the judgment of the living whose destiny will also be sealed; except that they will be sealed while they are still alive either with the “mark of the beast” or “the seal of the living God.”
+Therefore, the investigative judgment is two phased: (1) the judgment of the dead, whose destiny is being sealed while they are still in the grave, followed by (2) the judgment of the living whose destiny will also be sealed; except that they will be sealed while they are still alive, either with the “mark of the beast” or “the seal of the living God.”

 Verse 11: And white robes were given unto every one of them; and it was said unto them, that they should rest yet for a little season, until their fellowservants also and their brethren, that should be killed as they were, should be fulfilled.

-These are the same “white robes” or “white raiment” given all “that overcometh” including the “great multitude” who “stood before the throne . . . clothed with white robes” (see Revelation 3:5, 18; 4:4; 7:9, 13, 14; 19:8).
+These are the same “white robes” or “white raiment” given to all “that overcometh,” including the “great multitude” who “stood before the throne . . . clothed with white robes” (see Revelation 3:5, 18; 4:4; 7:9, 13, 14; 19:8).
 They “are the garments of Christ’s righteousness, and all who have this righteousness are partakers of the divine nature.”

 That worship demanding “beast” is John’s parallel to the “little horn” power of Daniel 7:11 that, beginning in 538 A.D., developed into the “beast” of Revelation 13:1-8.
-Its “image” and “mark” is to be set up, in the near future, by the two horned, earth beast who “spake as a dragon” (Revelation 13:11).
+Its “image” and “mark” are to be set up, in the near future, by the two horned, earth beast who “spake as a dragon” (Revelation 13:11).

-Although millions have suffered martyrdom at the hands of the beast power, none have ever yet suffered martyrdom for refusing to worship the “image” or “receive” its “mark” because those are features of prophecy which are yet to be fulfilled.
-But, it will happen.
+Although millions have suffered martyrdom at the hands of the beast power, none have ever yet suffered martyrdom for refusing to worship the “image” or “receive” its “mark,” because those are features of prophecy which are yet to be fulfilled.
+But it will happen.
 “By the decree enforcing the institution of the papacy in violation of the law of God, our nation will disconnect herself fully from righteousness.
-When Protestantism shall stretch her hand across the gulf to grasp the hand of the Roman power, when she shall reach over the abyss to clasp hands with spiritualism, when, under the influence of this threefold union, our country shall repudiate every principle of its Constitution as a Protestant and republican government, and shall make provision for the propagation of papal falsehoods and delusions, then we may know that the time has come for the marvelous working of Satan and that the end is near.”
+When Protestantism shall stretch her hand across the gulf to grasp the hand of the Roman power, when she shall reach over the abyss to clasp hands with spiritualism, when, under the influence of this threefold union, our country shall repudiate every principle of its constitution as a Protestant and republican government, and shall make provision for the propagation of papal falsehoods and delusions, then we may know that the time has come for the marvelous working of Satan and that the end is near.”

 Then “The cries of the faithful, persecuted ones ascend to heaven.
 And as the blood of Abel cried from the ground, there are voices also crying to God from martyrs’ graves, from the sepulchers of the sea, from mountain caverns, from convent vaults: ‘How long, O Lord, holy and true, dost Thou not judge and avenge our blood on them that dwell on the earth?’”
-Then, we in America, who are accustomed to the blessings of religious freedom will witness “The scenes of the betrayal, rejection, and crucifixion of Christ [that] have been reenacted, and will again be reenacted on an immense scale.”
+Then, we in America, who are accustomed to the blessings of religious freedom will witness “The scenes of the betrayal, rejection, and crucifixion of Christ have been reenacted, and will again be reenacted on an immense scale.”